Submarine hull: Dive depth

 The dive depth cannot be increased easily.
 Simply making the hull thicker increases the weight and requires reduction of the weight of onboard equipment, ultimately resulting in a bathyscaphe.
-This is affordable for civilian research submersibles, but not military submarines, so their dive depth was always bounded by current technology.
+This is affordable for civilian research submersibles, but not military submarines, so their dive depth was always bound by current technology.

 World War One submarines had their hulls built of carbon steel, and usually had test depths of no more than 100 m.
 During World War Two, high-strength alloyed steel was introduced, allowing for depths up to 200 m; post-war calculations have suggested crush depths exceeding 300 m for late-war German Type VII U-boats.
 High-strength alloyed steel is still the main material for submarines today, with 250 to 350 m depth limit, which cannot be exceeded on a military submarine without sacrificing other characteristics.
 To exceed that limit, a few submarines were built with titanium hulls.
 Titanium has a better strength to weight ratio and durability than most steels, and is non-magnetic.
 Titanium submarines were especially favoured by the Soviets, as they had developed specialized high-strength alloys, built an industry for producing titanium with affordable costs, and have several types of titanium submarines.
 Titanium alloys allow a major increase in depth, but other systems need to be redesigned as well, so test depth was limited to 1000 m for the Soviet submarine Komsomolets, the deepest-diving military submarine.
 Despite its benefits, the high costs of titanium submarine construction led to its abandonment as the Cold War ended.